Problem2Value/p2v-blog/content/blog/2021-03-16-when-which-…-design-thinking-lean-design-sprint-agile.md

 ---
-title: When, which … Design Thinking, Lean, Design Sprint, Agile?
+title: WWhen, which … Design Thinking, Lean, Design Sprint, Agile?
 date: 2021-03-16T16:18:46.640Z
 description: A lot of people are — understandably so — very confused when it comes to innovation methodologies, frameworks, and techniques